MierenManz/v8_format/readme.md

 work with.
 But rather a range of `-1_073_741_824` (inclusive) up to `1_073_741_823` (inclusive) Outside of this range the float format will be used!

-### Signed Integer Format
+#### Signed Integer Format

 The integer format of v8 is quite simple but confusing at first.
 It uses varint encoding for all signed integers.
 If you have ever worked with varint then you know that this is not possible with varint.
-So to avoid this trouble we first zigzag encode integers and then we encode it into a varint
+So to avoid this trouble we first zigzag encode integers and then we encode it into a varint.

 some examples